silvanamejia1/MEJIA-Python-Portfolio/Computing II/TidyData_Project/README.md

 ### Gender Representation
 - In most events, there where more male medalist than female medalists, while some events only had male competitions.
 The gap aligns with historical participation disparities, as women's events were introduced later and often had fewer categories.
     ![alt text](image-3.png)
-- In the 2008 Olympics Male medalists slightly outnumbered female medalists (55% vs. 45%).
+- In the 2008 Olympics Male medalists slightly outnumbered Female medalists (55% vs. 45%).

     ![alt text](image-4.png)